-The staff will ask for your consent or permission to give you the medication needed for MRSA decolonisation.
+The staff will ask you for consent or permission to give you the medication for skin decolonisation.
 Staff will explain the risks, benefits, and alternatives, if there are any, before they ask for your consent.
 Remember that it is your choice whether you give your consent or not.
-If you have any doubts or would like more information before you make a decision, please ask the staff for more information.
+If you have any doubts or would like more information before your make a decision, please ask the staff for more information.
 The staff will do everything we can to help you.